arpitha2001/arpitha2001/README.md

 - 🌱 I’m currently studying computer science engineering 3rd year
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me ...arpithagirish9141@gmail.com
-------Iam a fast learner and a very good team player

 <!---
 arpitha2001/arpitha2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.